studoverse/Kotlift/README.md

 3. parameter: replacement file, used for standard language replacements and may be customized. (mandatory)
 4. parameter: Swift testcase folder.
 If given, all files in the destination folder are compared to the files in this folder. (optional)

+Kotlift uses lots of regular expressions and a simple structure tree.

 For advanced Kotlift usage in your own project, a file called replacementFile.json can be edited to customize replacements (like `.toString() `to `.mySwiftyToStringFunction()`).